 It goes without saying, but good backpacking knives can cost a lot of money.
-I will show you some knives that are pretty affordable, and those are a good option for you if you don’t really use a knife too often when you’re out in the woods.
+I will show you some pocket knives that are pretty affordable, and those are a good option for you if you don’t really use a knife too often when you’re out in the woods.
 And that’s okay – you don’t need to spend hundreds of dollars on something you’ll use maybe once every couple of months.

 A good Swiss army knife with 20+ tools can easily set you back more than $200.
 But it will also be your go-to knife for years, if not decades.

 So, think about what your budget is, and try to find a knife that’s within your budget.
-I will sort the review by price, so the first few knives you see should be good cheap options.
+I will sort the review by price, so the first few pocket knives you see should be good cheap options.
 And those towards the end have price tags in the triple digits.

-There’s two types of people – those who always wear gloves when they’re backpacking, especially when handling knives, and those who just don’t.
+There are two types of people – those who always wear gloves when they’re backpacking, especially when handling knives, and those who just don’t.
 If you’re the latter type, you need to take a good look at the handle of the knife.

-Size is really important here – if you have large hands and get a knife with a teeny tiny handle, you won’t be able to use it.
+Size is really important here – if you have large hands and get a pocket knife with a teeny tiny handle, you won’t be able to use it.

-Also, look for knives that have textured handles or finger grooves – they are pretty much designed for people who don’t wear gloves, as they offer great grip.
+Also, look for pocket knives that have textured handles or finger grooves – they are pretty much designed for people who don’t wear gloves, as they offer great grip.

-The best value for money is the Opinel No. 8 – the knife that is rumoured to have been the favorite knife of Hemingway.
+The best knife for the money is the Opinel No. 8 – the folding knife that is rumored to have been the favorite knife of Hemingway.
 It is very reasonably priced, especially if you go for one of the basic handle options, like beech or olive.

 If you’re looking for something versatile, I’d have to go with the Victorinox Swiss Army Champ XLT.
 With more than 30 functions in one tool, it’s hard to imagine that you’ll ever need to bring a separate tool on your backpacking trip.
 It’s pretty lightweight, considering everything you get in it – 6.5 ounces for more than 30 tools is a good weight.

 If you’re thinking about getting one of these knives, head over to Amazon to check out the prices.
-You can also see the options for the length of blade or handle design, wherever available.
+You can also see the options for the length of the blade or handle design, wherever available.